arnarejo/Coursera-DataScience/README.md

 ### Course 6: Statistical Inference
 [CERTIFICATE](https://www.coursera.org/account/accomplishments/certificate/8Q7PK4FVJL57)

-Statistical inference is the process of drawing conclusions about populations or scientific truths from data.
-There are many modes of performing inference including statistical modeling, data oriented strategies and explicit use of designs and randomization in analyses.
-Furthermore, there are broad theories (frequentists, Bayesian, likelihood, design based, …) and numerous complexities (missing data, observed and unobserved confounding, biases) for performing inference.
-A practitioner can often be left in a debilitating maze of techniques, philosophies and nuance.
-This course presents the fundamentals of inference in a practical approach for getting things done.
-After taking this course, students will understand the broad directions of statistical inference and use this information for making informed choices in analyzing data.
+* Statistical inference is the process of drawing conclusions about populations or scientific truths from data.
+* This course presents the fundamentals of inference in a practical approach for getting things done.
+* After taking this course, students will understand the broad directions of statistical inference and use this information for making informed choices in analyzing data.

 **Project 1:** [Simulation](https://github.com/arnarejo/CourseraSI-Simulation)
 **Project 2:** [Inferential Data Analysis](https://github.com/arnarejo/CourseraSI-InferentialDataAnalysis)